wp-plugins/google-news/readme.txt

 1. Unzip into the `/wp-content/plugins/` directory
 1. Activate the plugin through the Dashboard->Plugins admin menu.
-1. See configuation pages under Dashboard->Settings, Dashboard->Manage and on the widget page.
+1. See configuation pages under Dashboard->Settings, Dashboard->Tools and on the widget page.

 Note if you're upgrading from a previous release, there may be some strangeness the first time you edit an old feed.
 Try again